cshjin/AMPL-project/README.md

 AMPL-project
 ============

-This is a primal project related to course MATH 535, however the AMPL (A mathematical Programming Language) is the main object
+This is a primal project related to course MATH 535, however the AMPL (A mathematical Programming Language) is the main objective.

 [AMPL](http://www.ampl.com) is a comprehensive and powerful algebraic modeling language for linear and nonlinear optimization problems, in discrete or continuous variables.